Barwick-in-Elmet: Amenities

 Barwick has three public houses, the New Inn, the Black Swan and the Gascoigne Arms.
 There are two general stores (the larger one with a post office); a fish and chip shop; an Italian takeaway; a bicycle store; a florist's, baker's, hair and beauty salon and a car mechanics.
 There are further amenities in nearby Garforth, Cross Gates, Seacroft and Wetherby, all of which have supermarkets.
 There are nearby secondary schools in Pendas Fields, Garforth, Seacroft, Boston Spa and Wetherby.

 Places of worship

 There are two small churches, one Church of England and one Methodist.
 Barwick parish church is a grade II* listed building.
 It includes Anglo-Saxon and Norman stonework, with a 14th-century chancel and various later additions and alterations.
 The Unitarian minister Newcome Cappe was married here on 19 February 1788 on his second marriage to Catherine Cappe.

 The Methodist church is a 1900 Wesleyan chapel close to the maypole and a street called the Boyle.
 It replaced an earlier 1804 building on Chapel Lane, which became the Miners' Welfare Institute, and is now used for communal activities.

 Local media

 The local newspaper is the Wetherby News whilst the regional newspaper is the Yorkshire Evening Post.
-The local BBC radio station is BBC Radio Leeds, whilst there are many other independent local radio stations in the area.
+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.
+Local radio stations BBC Radio Leeds, Greatest Hits Radio West Yorkshire, Hits Radio West Yorkshire, Heart Yorkshire, and Capital Yorkshire.
 There are cinemas nearby in Leeds, Wetherby and Castleford.